tony-aw/tinycodet/README.md

 ## force_libPaths (for Project Isolation)

-The `.libPaths()` sets the library paths where R looks for R packages when checking or loading/attaching R packages.
+The base R’s `.libPaths()` function sets the library paths where R looks for R packages when checking or loading/attaching R packages.
 As such, this function could be used for proper Project Isolation.
 Problem, however, is that base R’s `.libPaths()` function for some strange reason only allows adding new library paths, not overwrite existing system or site library paths (at least not conventionally).
 This stands in the way of using it for straight-forward Project Isolation.

 The `tidyoperators` package therefore adds the `force_libPaths()` function, as provided in